marcoinscatola/redux-saga-firebase-starter/README.md

 4. Run `firebase login` and access with your account
 5. Run `firebase use default`.
 This will select the project you specified in the `.firebaserc` file
 6. Run `firebase deploy`.
-7. After this setup, everytime you need to deploy just run `npm run build` and `firebase deploy`
+7. After this setup, every time you need to deploy just run `npm run build` and `firebase deploy`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses its basic scripts for starting a development server, building and testing.